kevingonzalez7997/Deploy_2/README.md

      - `sudo apt install python3.10-venv`
 - You will need to get a key to set up Jenkins for the first time, run:
      -  `sudo cat  /var/lib/jenkins/secrets/initialAdminPassword`
-- After accesing Jenkins through port 8080, install suggested plug-ins
+- After accessing Jenkins through port 8080, install the suggested plug-ins
 - In addition to the suggested plugins, Pipeline Utility Steps plugin is also required.
 It can be installed by:
   -  `Dashboard > Managed Jenkins > Plugins > Available plugins`

 ### 2. Connecting GitHub to Jenkins

 - Most people use GitHub as their repository platform.
-Compared to the first deployment the program will not be uploaded locally to jenkins.
+Compared to the first deployment the program will not be uploaded locally to Jenkins.
 The code will be pulled from a GitHub repository that we have created as it is a more practical approach.
 - create a new item, and select pipeline
   - Pipeline script from SCM
       - Then Git (As the code will be pulled from the repo)